sjoerdvankreel/firefly-synth/manual.md

 See the parameter reference document for details.

 - Envelope 1 hardwired to voice gain.
-- Up to 32 voices in polyphonic mode.
 - Per-voice and global audio routing matrices.
 - Per-voice and global cv-to-cv routing matrices.
 - Per-voice and global cv-to-audio routing matrices.